Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `COMPLETION` `CHALLENGE`

-We just need to make it to the end of each chapter the fastes way possible.
-For this reason it is suggested to first be done with everything or at least beat the game once first.
+It is suggested to first be done with everything else, or at least beat the game once.
+That way we'll get some familiarity with the game and get an idea on how to progress.

-To give an idea, the exact requirement for every time rank S all additioned together will put us 30 minutes away from the 3 hour mark.
-Making it to the end by giving absolutely no care about anything, except for the Soul Robber upgrades that we for surely will need, will give us a much lower time than this.

-**Tips**
+Here are some suggestions to take into consideration before tackling this playthough.
 * It is suggested to play in Easy Mode to make the enemies less tanky to save time.
 * The timer moves through cutscenes and pause menu, but also during the the ranking screen and the save game screen.
 Skip through every cutscene, and make sure to not spend too much time on any screen.
 * Do consider saving after finishing a chapter.
 Not only to save the progress made, to also in case you need a re-do with certain chapters for a better time.